|

 turning the pages of a book; Gimli was perching at the bottom

-of the stairs, sharpening his axe; Haldir was standing at the
+of the stairs, sharpening his axe; Haldir was standing by the

 At last, as darkness began to fall, Legolas roused himself and